thomasjohn/FrameworkValidator/README.md

 Foundation
 Semantic UI

-Please take a look and send me proposals of additional frameworks you would like to validate.
+Please take a look and send me proposals of additional frameworks you would like to use.

 # FDL Language